Date: 29 February 2016. Three Keys When Hiring.

 My manual includes part numbers.
 That is helpful when

 What I have is an owner's manual, shop manual and the

 What I lack though is physical strength.
 I don't have it and that's

 cost me time.
-The "kids" (anyone younger than me) don't realize that
+The "kids" (anyone younger than me) do not realize that

-broken promises especially about time are felt far more as I age.
+broken promises especially regarding time are felt far more as I age.